torrust/torrust-tracker/docs/benchmarking.md

   - p100: 361
 ```

-> IMPORTANT: The performance of the Torrust UDP Tracker is drastically decreased with these log levels: `info`, `debug`, `trace`.
+> IMPORTANT: The performance of the Torrust UDP Tracker is drastically decreased with these log threshold: `info`, `debug`, `trace`.

 ```output
 Requests out: 40719.21/second